Timdavidcole/CV/README.md

 ##### Calm Communicator
 - Sleep deprived musicians, prima donna acrobats and neurotic managers are just a few of the types of people you need to keep on side and motivated as a music producer.
 Keeping your cool in stressful creative environments, while being open to all opinions I found always brought out the best in people.

+## Projects

 ## Education

 #### Makers Academy (28/06/19 to 13/09/19)
 TBA
-- OOP, TDD, MVC, DDD
+- OOP, TDD, BDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, Capybara

 #### Leeds University (2003-2006)